W.W. Grainger (NYSE:GWW) Releases FY 2022 Earnings Guidance

 W.W.
-Grainger (NYSE:GWW – Get Rating) last released its quarterly earnings data on Friday, July 29th.
-The industrial products company reported $7.19 EPS for the quarter, beating analysts’ consensus estimates of $6.65 by $0.54.
-The business had revenue of $3.84 billion during the quarter, compared to analysts’ expectations of $3.69 billion.
+Grainger (NYSE:GWW – Get Rating) last released its earnings results on Friday, July 29th.
+The industrial products company reported $7.19 earnings per share for the quarter, beating the consensus estimate of $6.65 by $0.54.
 W.W.
 Grainger had a net margin of 9.23% and a return on equity of 57.59%.
-The firm’s quarterly revenue was up 19.6% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $4.27 EPS.
-Equities analysts forecast that W.W.
-Grainger will post 28.03 earnings per share for the current fiscal year.
+The business had revenue of $3.84 billion during the quarter, compared to analysts’ expectations of $3.69 billion.
+During the same period last year, the business earned $4.27 earnings per share.
+The firm’s revenue was up 19.6% on a year-over-year basis.
+As a group, sell-side analysts forecast that W.W.
+Grainger will post 28.03 EPS for the current fiscal year.

 W.W.
 Grainger Announces Dividend

 In related news, VP Paige K. Robbins sold 2,330 shares of the stock in a transaction that occurred on Thursday, July 28th.
-The shares were sold at an average price of $500.03, for a total value of $1,165,069.90.
-Following the transaction, the vice president now owns 11,996 shares in the company, valued at approximately $5,998,359.88.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-10.00% of the stock is owned by insiders.
+The stock was sold at an average price of $500.03, for a total transaction of $1,165,069.90.
+Following the sale, the vice president now owns 11,996 shares of the company’s stock, valued at $5,998,359.88.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+10.00% of the stock is owned by company insiders.

 Institutional Investors Weigh In On W.W.
 Grainger

-Institutional investors have recently added to or reduced their stakes in the business.
-Lazard Asset Management LLC lifted its position in W.W.
-Grainger by 1,568.4% during the first quarter.
-Lazard Asset Management LLC now owns 165,035 shares of the industrial products company’s stock worth $85,122,000 after buying an additional 155,143 shares during the period.
-Invesco Ltd. boosted its position in shares of W.W.
-Grainger by 22.9% in the first quarter.
-Invesco Ltd. now owns 289,588 shares of the industrial products company’s stock worth $149,367,000 after buying an additional 54,008 shares during the period.
-Prudential Financial Inc. raised its holdings in W.W.
-Grainger by 30.6% during the first quarter.
-Prudential Financial Inc. now owns 93,375 shares of the industrial products company’s stock valued at $48,162,000 after buying an additional 21,852 shares in the last quarter.
-Allianz Asset Management GmbH increased its stake in shares of W.W.
-Grainger by 212.9% in the first quarter.
-Allianz Asset Management GmbH now owns 25,798 shares of the industrial products company’s stock worth $13,306,000 after purchasing an additional 17,553 shares during the period.
-Finally, Caisse DE Depot ET Placement DU Quebec boosted its holdings in W.W.
-Grainger by 97.9% during the first quarter.
-Caisse DE Depot ET Placement DU Quebec now owns 27,903 shares of the industrial products company’s stock valued at $14,392,000 after purchasing an additional 13,800 shares in the last quarter.
-Hedge funds and other institutional investors own 79.47% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Invesco Ltd. lifted its stake in W.W.
+Grainger by 22.9% during the first quarter.
+Invesco Ltd. now owns 289,588 shares of the industrial products company’s stock worth $149,367,000 after purchasing an additional 54,008 shares during the last quarter.
+Charles Schwab Investment Management Inc. boosted its stake in W.W.
+Grainger by 2.2% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 224,534 shares of the industrial products company’s stock valued at $115,813,000 after buying an additional 4,832 shares in the last quarter.
+Lazard Asset Management LLC boosted its stake in shares of W.W.
+Grainger by 1,568.4% in the 1st quarter.
+Lazard Asset Management LLC now owns 165,035 shares of the industrial products company’s stock valued at $85,122,000 after purchasing an additional 155,143 shares in the last quarter.
+Prudential Financial Inc. grew its holdings in shares of W.W.
+Grainger by 30.6% during the 1st quarter.
+Prudential Financial Inc. now owns 93,375 shares of the industrial products company’s stock valued at $48,162,000 after purchasing an additional 21,852 shares during the last quarter.
+Finally, Arrowstreet Capital Limited Partnership increased its position in W.W.
+Grainger by 17.6% during the 1st quarter.
+Arrowstreet Capital Limited Partnership now owns 63,948 shares of the industrial products company’s stock worth $32,984,000 after purchasing an additional 9,581 shares in the last quarter.
+Institutional investors own 79.47% of the company’s stock.

 W.W.
 Grainger, Inc distributes maintenance, repair, and operating (MRO) products and services in the United States, Japan, Canada, the United Kingdom, and internationally.
 The company operates through two segments, High-Touch Solutions N.A. and Endless Assortment.
 It offers safety and security supplies, material handling and storage equipment, pumps and plumbing equipment, cleaning and maintenance supplies, and metalworking and hand tools.